ETF vs. Index Fund: Which Is the Best Option for You?

 Fees and Expenses

-The average traditional index fund expense ratio was 0.08% in 2018, according to a 2019 study from the Investment Company Institute.
+The weighted average expense ratio for ETFs in 2019 was 0.45%, according to data from Morningstar.
+The average traditional index fund expense ratio was 0.06% in 2020, according to a 2021 study from the Investment Company Institute.

 If you’re thinking about investing in a target-date retirement fund that invests in ETFs, find out if it will charge an extra management fee.
 Target-date funds invest in a combination of stocks and bonds whose mix becomes gradually more conservative as the investor reaches retirement age.
 You might be better off in a target-date fund that invests in regular index funds and doesn’t charge this extra fee.

-When trading ETFs, buyers may pay a brokerage commission every time they buy or sell shares.
-While brokerage commissions vary depending on the broker, those commissions can add up quickly.
+When trading ETFs, buyers might pay a brokerage commission every time they buy or sell shares.
+While brokerage commissions vary depending on the broker, these commissions can add up quickly.

 Questions To Ask When Considering an Index Fund or ETF

-Whether an index fund or ETF is better ultimately depends on your goals and the particular options you’re considering.
-Here are some questions to ask yourself to decide.
+Deciding whether an index fund or ETF is the better choice depends on your individual financial goals.
+Here are some questions to ask yourself before making a decision.

-While index funds and ETFs that track long-standing indexes such as the S&P 500 and Russell 3000 have stood the test of time, many index funds and ETF creators are stretching the definition of indexing.
-Some have created new indexes that track arcane segments of the market.
+Index funds and ETFs that track long-standing indexes such as the S&P 500 and Russell 3000 have stood the test of time, producing consistently strong returns over the years.
+However, many index funds and ETFs now track much more arcane segments of the market that pose a higher risk.
+If you are a moderate to conservative investor, your best option is to buy a fund or ETF with a proven track record.

 How much will it cost to invest?